 Traction is the rate at which a business model captures monetizable value from its customers.

-Traction can be further deconstructed into 7 key metrics which can be used to consistently measure any idea at any stage against a traction roadmap.
+Traction can be further deconstructed into seven key metrics, which can be used to consistently measure any idea at any stage against a traction roadmap.

-Sure, some of the activities up above (like running customer interviews) are really key.
+Sure, some of the activities up above (like running customer interviews) are key.
 I am also not against creating a different and fun work environment.
-I think that’s important too — especially given that you just asked your best teams to give up their familiar jobs and embrace a world of uncertainty.
+I think that’s important, too, given that you just asked your best teams to give up their familiar jobs and embrace a world of uncertainty.

 Innovation in the new world inevitably requires teams to unlearn old habits and learn new skills.
-This is uncomfortable and hard to sustain without positive reinforcement and small rewards along the way.
+This is uncomfortable and hard to sustain without positive reinforcement and small rewards.